TEnders64/OnlinePython_Lectures/Fundamentals/lecture1.md

 - Yellow Belts
 - Slack Communication
   - Slack Team: **Coding Dojo Online**
+  - Slack Channel: **python-online** & **python-everyone**

 ####What You're Going To Get
-- **Weekly Mentor Sessions Have a New Look ~ Moving to Slack**
-  - More Responsive Help from your classmates and thosewho are ahead, plus Instructor & TAs
-  - Could come in the form of a Text response, Hangout, or Screenhero
-  - There are 3 **MUSTS** we ask you provide before reaching out for help...
-    1. Put your code in a GitHub **repository**, **gist** or Slack **snippet**
-    2. Articulate what **you think** the problem is
-    3. List what you’ve already tried to solve the problem

 - **Code Reviews**
   - Keep Submitting Your Code to the Learning Platform
-  - Key Assignments will be code reviewed
+  - Key Assignments will be code reviewed as a group on Fridays (and recorded) and individually
-    - **WEEK 1** Scores & Grades, Names
-    - **WEEK 2** Ninja Gold, Disappearing Ninjas (Flask)
-    - **WEEK 3** Sakila
-    - **WEEK 4** The Wall
-    - **WEEK 5** Ajax Notes
-    - **WEEK 6** Ninja Gold, Disappearing Ninjas (Django)
-    - **WEEK 7** Semi-Restful Routes, Belt Reviewer
-    - **WEEK 8** Black Belt Week!
-No Code Reviews
-  - Push your assignments to GitHub repos and send the link to your repo to me on Slack in a DM.
-I can code review and submit pull requests to you!
+    - **Check the Python I post in Slack**

 - **Algorithms**
-  - The Algorithms Slack Channel is where all things Algorithms will take place.
-With the algorithm book in hand, you will self-pace but have a place to discuss them with other students and instructors/TAs.
+  - The algos-online and algos-everyone Slack Channels are where all things Algorithms will take place.
 - **8 weeks of Python instruction**
   - 4 sessions a week
-    - Prompt us for topics/demos to discuss in more depth
+    - Prompt us for topics/demos to discuss in more depth (especially if you can't be there)
-  - Tuesday/Thursday 4pm Pacific Wednesday/Friday 2pm Pacific
+  - Monday/Wednesday 5pm Pacific Tuesday/Thursday 3:30pm Pacific
-  - We commence **October 28th**

 ####Expectations For You
-- 20 hours a week
+- 20+ hours a week
 - Read materials before class
 - Don't wait until it's too late!
-- On-site Pace vs Online Pace

 ####This Month's Outlook
 - Week 1: Python Fundamentals